Kamva-Ntlanga/hospitality-management-system/README.md

 ##  License

-This project is created for educational purposes as part of a Software Engineering assignment. this is the read me, now give me one for assigmnent 11
+This project is created for educational purposes as part of a Software Engineering assignment.